FAIRiCUBE/resource-metadata/README.md

 ## Dataset metadata codelists
 NB: Each column corresponds to a codelist.
 The column header (in *italics*) is the codelist name.
-For each codelist there are two fields on two different lines: the value and link to its definition.
+For each codelist there are three fields on three different lines: the value, the definition and the link to a source providing more information.

 || *ObservableProperties* |